APCSLowell/AnimatedGIF/README.md

   ```

 ### Step 4: Find the animated gif in the sketch folder
-After you run the modified program, there will no be an animated gif in sketch folder.
+After you run the modified program, there will now be an animated gif in sketch folder.
 Here's what mine looked like:

 ![](GifAnimation3.PNG)